Dre Campbell Farm

 Harvesting can begin once the plant is 6 to 8 inches tall.
 Some sources say more, but most agree that six inches is the minimum.

 Regular harvesting of the leaves will encourage more branching and leaf growth.
-Six weeks into growth, pinch off the center stalk to prevent early flowering.
+Six weeks into development, pinch off the center stalk to prevent early flowering.
 Unless, of course, you want seeds for next year’s planting.

 Takeaway